pennbauman/bool-test/README.md

 Command line tool to generate truth table for boolean expressions

 ## Installation
-On Linux run the following in the dndice directory, it requires root access:
+On Linux run the following in the bool-test directory, it requires root access:

 	./install.sh